-- examine the elements that constitute an ethical dilemma, identify and explain the actions taken by those individuals and/or societies facing an ethical dilemma, and - recognize and/or predict the consequences that arise from an ethical dilemma.
+- identify the factors that create examine the elements that constitute an ethical dilemma. - identify and analyze explain the actions taken by those individuals and/or societies facing an ethical dilemma, and - identify recognize and/or predict logicalthe consequences that arise from action(s) an ethical dilemma.